Security in Scenario Plans

 - Report[342] - Scenario Workpoint and Team Occupancy

-If you require access then contact your System Administrator.
-For information on how to add secured actions to a role, refer to Manage User Roles.
+If you require access, then contact your System Administrator.
+For information on how to add secured actions to a role, see Manage User Roles.

 Private Scenario Plan